ayoubomari/tic-tac-toe-minimax/README.md

 ## Play tic-tac-toe with computer by using the random method

-they are lot of way to play tic-tac-toe with the computer one of them is the random method, when It's the turn of the computer the computer choose form availables slot one randomly
+they are lot of way to play tic-tac-toe with the computer one of them is the random method, when It's the turn of the computer the computer choose from available slots one slot randomly.

 ### Example of the random method on our code :